 We are committed to ethical practices in the catching, maintaining, breeding, raising, transportation, handling, and slaughter of animals in our leather, fur and exotic skins supply chains.

 We are committed to sustaining well-functioning and bio-diverse ecosystems in the regions where we source.
-This includes maintaining species populations of wild animals at sustainable levels as well as to source only material of animal origin that stem from legal sources.
+This includes maintaining species populations of wild animals at sustainable levels as well as to only source material of animal origin from legal sources.

 Mulberry actively donates money, product and support to charities in our local community and across the wider industry.
-These charities are predominantly involved in assisting education, design and craft as well as aiding welfare in the community.
-In addition each year our employees select 3 charities to offer additional support through matching employee fundraising and raising employee awareness for these charities and their causes.
-Our 2014 charities are:
+In addition each year our employees select 2 charities to offer additional support through matching employee fundraising and raising employee awareness for these charities and their causes.
+Our 2017/18 charities are:

 Established in 2007 as a response to the increasing levels of homelessness and destitution on the streets of London, their mission is to house and support the homeless in London whoever they are.
 Shelter from the Storm is a completely free emergency night shelter providing bed, dinner and breakfast for 43 homeless people in London every night of the year.